gammapy/gammapy/docs/datasets/index.rst

      - Union of individual `gti`
      -

+For the model evaluation, an important factor that needs to be accounted for is that the energy threshold changes between obseravtions.
+With the above implementation using a `~gammapy.irf.EDispersionMap`, the `npred` is conserved, ie, the predicted number of counts on the stacked dataset is the sum expected by stacking the `npred` of the individual runs,

-The following plot shows the individual and stacked attributes for two `SpectrumDataset`
+The following plot shows the individual and stacked energy dispersion kernel and `npred`  for two `SpectrumDataset`

 .. plot:: datasets/plot_stack.py